ClementPerroud/Gym-Trading-Env/docs/source/customization.rst

 History object
 --------------

-The history object is similar to a DataFrame that is made to be faster.
-Its stores every training information at each timestep of the training.
+The history object is similar to a DataFrame, but it was made to be faster.
+Its stores many training information at each timestep of the training.
 You can use it this way :

 * ``history['column name', t]`` returns the a scalar value of the metrics 'column name' at time step t.
 * ``history['column name']`` returns a numpy array with all the values from timestep 0 to current timestep.